tmpvar/tmpvar.com/DEVLOG.md

 ## future
+- isosurface-extraction: fixed step, perform backtrack step
+- isosurface-extraction: run a fixed step ray march from minRoot->maxRoot in an attempt to understand if the roots are even viable.
+- isosurface-extraction: segment tracing - take larger fixed steps and when we detect a crossing run a few newton-raphson steps to find the actual crossing.
+- isosurface-extraction: better lighting for direct
+- linear-interpolation: add demo for line searching
+- linear-interpolation: add basic 3D interactive demo

+- isosurface-extraction/sphere-march-cube: implement the approach from
+                                           'Ray Tracing of Signed Distance Function Grids'
+- let controls live next to the canvas so you dont have to scroll up and down
+- only show side controls when the window is wide enough to handle them.
+- radiance-cascades/3d: render an analytic primitive
+- radiance-cascades/3d: add scene specific params and process them
+- radiance-cascades/3d: add raymarching approach: Brute Force World Space
+- radiance-cascades/3d: add raymarching approach: Cascades Screen Space Raymarch
+- radiance-cascades/3d: add raymarching approach: Cascades World Space RayMarch

+- radiance-cascades/3d: collect depth buffer and mipmap it into a red/green (min/max) f32 texture
+- radiance-cascades/3d: trace screen space rays through hiz texture
+- isosurface-extraction: use interval arithmetic for isosurface-extraction-2d
 - marching-squares: instead of line searching to the nearest cage point maybe circle marching would be a better way to avoid crossing multiple iso lines